 The Canon EOS R6 is a mirrorless interchangeable lens camera that was revealed to the public in July 2020 and is equipped with a full frame sensor.
 It offers a resolution of 20 megapixel.

 Is the Canon R6 a good camera?
-The Canon R6 has a Camera Elo of 3499.
+The R6 has a Camera Elo of 3063.
 This very strong rating puts it among the elite group of camera grand masters.
-The Canon R6 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the Canon R6 also ranks among the top 10 percent.
+The R6 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (full frame cameras), the R6 ranks among the top 20 percent.

 |Mirrorless system camera|

 |20 MP, Full Frame Sensor|

 |ISO 100 - 102 400 (50 - 204 800)|

 |3.0 LCD, 1620k dots|

 |12 shutter flaps per second|